Lisa McLaughlin, Vice-president, Conservation Policy & Planning

-Vice-president, Conservation Planning and Policy
+Vice-president, Conservation Policy & Planning

 Lisa McLaughlin joined the Nature Conservancy of Canada (NCC) in 1999.
 She has held a variety of positions ranging from stewardship assistant to chief conservation officer.
 Currently, Lisa is the vice-president of conservation policy & planning for NCC.
 She is responsible for ensuring that NCC's land, acquisition and management activities are guided by strategic priorities informed by the best-available information.
 She is the lead liaison with many of NCC’s national and international partners, including government and not-for-profit organizations.